Matra Enthusiasts Club UK

 - The fuel pump on my 2.2 Murena is leaking.
 Where can I get another?

 The original fuel pump was an AC Delco 461-26 and had a crimped body around the diaphragm.
 They used to fail and leak from here and there was no way to repair them.
 You should replace them, and you can either use the original number above to obtain a replacement, or try the Peugeot-Talbot 16205900 or the Mopar No. VFP212.
-With any replacement, check that the operating rod is exactly the same length.
+With any replacement, check that the operating rod is exactly the same length (42 mm from flange to tip).
 There have been some that are slightly longer, and they won't work.
 As there is already a heat insulation spacer fitted between the engine and pump, you can't fit another spacer, so you would need to shorten the rod back to the original length or fit a slightly thicker spacer.
 Another option is to fit an electric pump, but if you take this route you should make sure to wire it with a safety device.
 All manufacturers fit an inertia switch so that in the event of an accident, the pump does not continue to pump fuel, possibly on to a fire!

 While mentioning fire, it is worth pointing out that you should NEVER fill the Murena fuel tank immediately before putting the car away in a garage.
 The problem is that fuel just pumped into the tank will be cold and the engine bay will be hot.
 Therefore the fuel will expand as it warms up, and if the tank is full, it will overflow onto the floor just beneath the driver's seat area.
 This pool of fuel will give off fumes which are highly combustible, and are therefore a danger to causing a fire.
 It is better to leave the tank low and fill it just before starting your journey.